raku-community-modules/CoreHackers-Sourcery/README.md

 # ONLINE ACCESS

-This module requires access to GitHub.
+If you use Rakudo earlier than [v2016.07.1.128.g.715.b.822](https://github.com/rakudo/rakudo/commit/715b822bfd7dc66efbf041e19d11cf4841fbf12f), this module requires access to GitHub.
 Read the above blogpost to learn why.

 # METHODS